 The following obesity research abstracts were presented during the clinical poster session at Overcoming Obesity 2017 in San Antonio.
 Looking to submit an abstract?
-Click here to find out if we are currently accepting abstracts for Overcoming Obesity 2018.
+Click here to find out if we are currently accepting abstracts for the next fall conference, Overcoming Obesity 2018.

 4 Clinics, 5 Clinicians, 17 Years, 21,080 Patients, 590,186 Pounds Lost: Data Collection and Results Obtained Following ASBP/OMA Treatment Guidelines

 Authors: W. Allen Rader, MD, MFOMA; Michelle Freshwater, MD; Mary Hafer, MD; Brad Gilman, MD

 Introduction: Evidence based medicine can only be practiced by collecting and sharing evidence.
 Data collection in obesity medicine is paramount.
 Sharing the data and comparing weight loss results obtained using different treatment and dietary regimens is equally important.
 This presentation shares our results in weight loss obtained over a 17 year experience following the treatment guidelines presented by the ASBP now OMA.

 Methods: Data collection started January 2000 in the clinics of Idaho Weight Loss.
 The Electronic records of all patients presenting for weight loss were included.
 The weight loss results, first month, and at the end of one year treatment were collected in the reports.
 Results were exported in excel spread sheets allowing for the analysis of data, calculations of average weight loss, total weight loss, maximum weight loss, weight loss results by medicines and dietary intervention, and categorical weight loss results.

 Results: 21,080 patients 85% female 15% male are included.
 Average age was 41.
 Oldest age 85 and the youngest at beginning of treatment was age 9.
 Average beginning weight 217 pounds BMI 36.